1935 Auckland Rugby League season: Taradale v Mount Albert

-Mount Albert travelled to the Hawke's Bay to play Taradale who had won the competition there.
-Mount Albert won the match 22-13 after a "fine exhibition for the 1.X.L.
+Mount Albert travelled to the Hawke's Bay to play Taradale in Napier who had won the competition there.
+Following the game they were presented with the Vigor Brown Trophy for winning the championship.
+Mount Albert won the match 22–13 after a "fine exhibition for the 1.X.L.
 Cup".
-Gunning, a Mount Albert forward had to stay in Napier after breaking his collarbone.
+Joseph Gunning, a Mount Albert forward had to stay in Napier after breaking his collarbone.
+For Mount Albert Spratt, a five eighth scored twice as did Bert Schultz.
+Forward Richard Shadbolt also scored a try as did Claude List who had represented New Zealand 4 times from 1928 to 1932 at centre and wing but was now regularly playing in the forwards.